grommasdietz/color-libraries-pantone/README.md

 Copy the files from the given folder structure to the corresponding paths:

 > [!IMPORTANT]
-> You may have to adapt the year on all application paths as well as your region specific language code on Illustrator’s application path!
+> You may have to adapt the year on all application paths as well as your region specific language code on Illustrator’s application path.

 > [!NOTE]
-> You have to open the paths on MacOS manually, since `Go to folder…` only works for opening the application folder!
+> You have to open the paths on MacOS manually, since `Go to folder…` only works for opening the application folder.

 ### MacOS